nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 _**MSS**_
 1. User is on homepage of list of jobs.
 2. User requests to view overall statistics.
-3. System shows total earnings, monthly earnings, weekly earnings, daily earnings and top customers visited.
+3. System shows total earnings, statistics on jobs completed/pending in total and in the previous week.
    Use case ends.

 _**Extensions**_